 A Closer Look at the Thyroid and Parathyroid Glands

-Any disruption to the thyroid or parathyroid glands can impact their functioning.
-If a thyroid or parathyroid gland stops working as expected, people are susceptible to a wide range of physical and emotional symptoms.
-In these instances, people may be dealing with HPT.
+Any disruption to the thyroid or parathyroid glands can impact the entire body.
+If a thyroid or parathyroid gland stops working as expected, people are susceptible to various physical and emotional symptoms.

 Impact of Parathyroid Disease on the Throat and Neck Anatomy